Same-sex marriage in Quebec: First Nations

 While the Indian Act (Loi sur les Indiens; ᐄᔨᔨᐤ ᐎᔨᔓᐙᐎᓐ, Iiyiyiu Wiyishuwaawin; ᓄᓇᖃᖅᑳᖅᓯᒪᔪᑦ ᐱᖁᔭᖅ, Nunaqaqqaaqsimajut Piqujaq; Innu Tshishe-utshimau-mashinaikan; Anishinabe Tibakonagewin; ᐃᔪᐤ ᐎᓱᐛᐅᓐ, Iiyuw Wiisuwaaun) governs many aspects of life for First Nations in Canada, it does not directly govern marriage or provide a framework for conducting customary marriages.
 Instead, marriage laws are primarily governed by provincial and territorial legislation.
 However, the Indian Act has some indirect impacts on marriage, particularly regarding band membership and property rights on reserves.
 Traditional Indigenous law does not address same-sex unions.
 For instance, the Great Law of Peace (Kaianereʼkó꞉wa) is silent on the issue, only stating that members of the same clan are forbidden to marry.

 While there are no records of same-sex marriages being performed in First Nations cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 The Cree refer to two-spirit individuals as iskwaauhuu (ᐃᔅᐧᑳᐅᐦᐆ).
 They are regarded as "esteemed persons with special spiritual powers" and are "noted shamans", and it is likely that they could marry cisgender men.
 Other nations also have distinct terms and respected roles for two-spirit people.
 The Mohawk refer to them as onón꞉wat (/moh/), meaning "I have the pattern of two spirits inside my body."

 Marriage and civil union statistics

-From 2004 to 2023, 11,087 same-sex marriages were performed in Quebec, representing about 2.5% of all marriages contracted during that time.
-There were also 1,282 same-sex civil unions performed during this same time period, representing about 20% of all civil unions.
+From 2004 to 2025, 11,946 same-sex marriages were performed in Quebec, representing about 2.5% of all marriages contracted during that time.
+There were also 1,301 same-sex civil unions performed between 2002 and 2025, representing about 26% of all civil unions.

 Between 2004 and 2008, 17% of same-sex marriages were between couples from other provinces or territories, or from the United States.
 The following table shows the number of marriages and civil unions performed in Quebec as per data published by the Institut de la statistique du Québec.
 Figures for 2020 and 2021 are lower than previous years because of the restrictions in place due to the COVID-19 pandemic.